 The management of Quebecor Inc. and of its subsidiaries, in furtherance of the integrity and objectivity of the data in the consolidated financial statements, has developed and maintains internal accounting control systems and supports a program of internal audit.
-Management believes that these internal accounting control systems provide reasonable assurance that financial records are reliable and form a proper basis for the preparation of the consolidated financial statements and that assets are properly accounted for and safeguarded, and that the preparation and presentation of other financial information are consistent with the consolidated financial statements.
+Management believes that these internal accounting control systems provide reasonable assurance that financial records are reliable and form a proper basis for the preparation of the consolidated financial statements, that assets are properly accounted for and safeguarded and that the preparation and presentation of other financial information are consistent with the consolidated financial statements.

-The Board of Directors carries out its responsibility for the financial statements principally through its Audit Committee, consisting solely of outside directors.
-The Audit Committee reviews the annual consolidated financial statements and recommends their approval to the Board of Directors.
-The Audit Committee meets with Quebecor Inc.'s management, internal auditors and external auditors to discuss internal controls over the financial reporting process, auditing matters and financial reporting issues, and formulates the appropriate recommendations to the Board of Directors.
-The auditor appointed by the shareholders has full access to the Audit Committee, with or without management being present.
+The Board of Directors carries out its responsibility for the consolidated financial statements principally through its Audit and Risk Management Committee, consisting solely of outside directors.
+The Audit and Risk Management Committee reviews the annual consolidated financial statements and recommends their approval to the Board of Directors.
+The Audit and Risk Management Committee meets with Quebecor Inc.'s management, internal auditors and external auditors to discuss internal controls over the financial reporting process, auditing matters and financial reporting issues, and formulates the appropriate recommendations to the Board of Directors.
+The auditor appointed by the shareholders has full access to the Audit and Risk Management Committee, with or without management being present.